Genocs/form-recognizer/README.md

 The project require to have an Azure subscription with
 - Storage account
 - Cognitive Services
+- Redis Cache

+## Distributed cache
+The project use a cache to store the classification modelId.
+You have two options:
+1. Use in memory cache
+2. Use Redis cache

+The system by default use the singleton object to store the classification key value pair data.

+To use the library remember to setup the classification modelId calling:
+POST {{root_url}}/api/Settings

-## All the variables can be setup using environment variables
+## Setup the environment by using environment variables

 ``` PS